carloscinelli/sensemakr/vignettes/sensemakr.md

 #                 offset = 1, cex = .8))
 ```

 Alternatively, the user can resort to manually chosen label locations using R's  `locator()` function.
-This would be a good solution if the set of labels is small, or at least not overwhelming for the user.
+This would be a good solution if the set of labels is small, or bearable for the user.
 The R code is presented below but unevaluated as the `locator()` function is interactive.
-Since the result of `locator()` is ordered according to the users click-order, this method requires the user to keep track of the point to label mapping.
+Since the result of `locator()` is ordered according to the user's click-order, this method requires the user to keep track of the point to label mapping.
 A good strategy is to

 1. mentally order the points along one dimension, say the y-axis
 2. keep track of the sensemakr provided default labels